 Sunlight, Diet, and Lifestyle Factors

-Darker skin pigmentation affects production too.
-Melanin provides sun protection but also reduces the skin's ability to create this crucial compound.
+- Skin pigmentation: Higher melanin provides sun protection but also slows the skin's ability to produce this nutrient

 Impact of Medications and Medical Conditions

-Medical conditions like kidney or liver disease impair conversion to the active form.
-Digestive disorders including Crohn's disease and celiac disease hinder proper absorption.
+Certain medications — including drugs for seizures, cholesterol, and steroids — can accelerate liver breakdown of this nutrient.
+Medical conditions like kidney or liver disease impair conversion to its active form, while digestive disorders such as Crohn's disease and celiac disease hinder proper absorption.

 Understanding Vitamin D Deficiency